doktordirk/aurelia-authentication-loopback-sample/doc/server.md

   }
 },
 ```
 Define the access to the rest api methods.
 With inheriting the build-in model `User` the common permission for accounts are already set.
-We need to allow the user access to their `costomers` though.
-For simplicity, we all just *=all crud for `$owner`.
+We need to allow the user access to their `customers` though.
+We allow access to related models with `__methodName__relatedModelNamePlural` (https://docs.strongloop.com/display/public/LB/Accessing+related+models).
 As that doesn't include remoteMethods we need to add ACl for those (I haven't checked out facebook-get yet.
 I'll just added it for future use.).
+Finally, we allow the admin everything.
 ```
 "acls": [
-  {
-    "accessType": "*",
-    "principalType": "ROLE",
-    "principalId": "$owner",
-    "permission": "ALLOW"
-  },
   {
     "accessType": "EXECUTE",
     "principalType": "ROLE",